 “What remains unchanged?”

-This was the last piece chosen by Crystal for her TAKE OVER.
-Thank you so much, we really appreciate you taking the time to put this day together.
+This was the last piece chosen by Crystal Morey for her TAKE OVER.
+Thank you again Crystal, we really appreciate you taking the time to put this day together.